 Symptom: Computer is not charging or charges at a reduced speed

-This Multiport Adapter can pass up to 60 watts of power to the computer.
-Some computers require more than 60 watts.
-The power may be disabled through USB-C or charge at a reduced speed when 60 watts of power is provided.
+This multiport adapter can pass up to 80 watts of power to the computer.
+Some computers require more than 80 watts.
+The power may be disabled through USB-C or charge at a reduced speed when 80 watts of power is provided.

 Use the original AC power adapter and USB-C cable that came with your computer, when charging with this Multiport Adapter.
-Third party chargers may not be up be fully compliant with the USB specification.
+Third-party chargers may not be fully compliant with the USB specification.
 They may not charge properly or potentially damage to the Multiport Adapter or your computer.

 DO NOT unplug the power to the Multiport Adapter while in use.
 This will interrupt the signal and may cause connection issues.